zackbradys/terraform-aws-rke2-cluster/README.md

 terraform apply --auto-approve
 ```

+**Step 4:** Wait about 10 minutes and access your RKE2 Cluster!
+Typically, users SSH into the nodes via the bastion host to use *kubectl* on the node or users export the kubeconfig (`/etc/rancher/rke2/rke2.yaml`) to access the cluster and *kubectl* locally.

 ### Contributing
 Please utilize GitHubs features such as Issues, Forks, and Pull Requests to contribute to this code!